cawfree/opensea-floor-looks-rare/README.md

 Once finished, you'll be presented with a table of the calculated rarities.
 You'll be surprised by the variation!

+You can also define a `--reference_collection_slug` if you wish to compare floor tokens of one collection using the rarity of another.
+This is useful for collections like [World of Women Galaxy](https://opensea.io/collection/world-of-women-galaxy), whose attributes are designed to roughly carry over from [World of Women](https://opensea.io/collection/world-of-women).

 ```
 ┌──────────┬────────┬──────────────────────────┐
 │ Token ID │  Price │ Ranking on rarity.tools™ │